levigutt/mouse-chording/readme.md

 won't work.
 It seems to only be a problem in older applications (like Putty).

-Running AutoHotkey without admin rights will cause it not to work when interacting with application that run with admin rights.
-So just make sure you run it as admin if you experience issues.
+Running AutoHotkey without admin rights will cause it not to work when interacting with application that do run with admin rights.

 ### MacOS issues